 - data privacy;

 What does effective RDM look like?

 To be effective, RDM activities and protocols must be coordinated and shared not only among researchers in a specific project or institution but also among researchers across Canada and around the world.

 Software that reflects national and international best practices enables researchers to tap into a network of research platforms and data repositories that support the creation, curation and preservation of data, so that current and future generations can find, access, reuse, and manage it.
 These systems must then be linked to an archival storage network that ensures that data deemed worthy of preservation is stored properly for the long-term.
 All of the data repositories and archival storage platforms that are included in these networks are housed across a diverse community of domestic and international organizations/institutions, which makes their interoperability challenging, but critical.

 Expected to be launched in late spring 2018, CANARIE will fund the development of RDM software components and tools to encourage the broad adoption of RDM best practices among researchers.
-To help shape the priorities for this funding call, the launch of a community consultation on RDM has been announced.
-CANARIE encourages members of the RDM stakeholder community to respond to the consultation so that the subsequent call focuses funding on community-identified priorities.
-Interested parties may learn how to submit their feedback to this consultation via: canarie.ca/rdm/community-consultation.
+To help shape the priorities for this funding call, a community consultation was announced in January 2018 (this consultation period has now ended).
+CANARIE is grateful for the RDM stakeholder community’s broad engagement in this consultation.
+Their feedback will ensure that the funding call will focus on community-identified priorities.

 To be notified when the Call for Proposals is launched, subscribe to receive CANARIE news.